kabukki/wasm-chip8/README.md

 Wrap your app with this provider at the highest level where you want to use the emulator.
 It contains an emulator instance and internal logic that you can access in child components.
 Under the hood, a context is created but only accessible through hooks to maintain coherence in the exposed API.

-### `Display`

-The `Display` component is a simple canvas to which video output is drawn.
-You can customize it however you need to.

 ### `useLifecycle`

 This hook provides functionality to control the emulator's lifecycle.